+This course is an inquiry into the nature of religion and religious claims, religious thought, and religious language.
+It includes such philosophical topics as arguments for the existence of God; arguments against the existence of God; the problem of evil, the relationship between religion and other disciplines such as science, history, and ethics; religious language and its special problems; the influence of religion and the philosophy of religion on the contemporary world, and other specific philosophical and theological problems.
+(MOTR RELG 100)

+PHIL 102 WORLD PHILOSOPHY (\$)

 3 credits.
 3 hours.
 (Lecture 3 HOURS.)
-This course is an inquiry into the nature of religion and religious claims, religious thought, and religious language.
-It includes such philosophical topics as arguments for the existence of God; arguments against the existence of God; the problem of evil, the relationship between religion and other disciplines such as science, history, and ethics; religious language and its special problems; the influence of religion and the philosophy of religion on the contemporary world, and other specific philosophical and theological problems.

-PHIL 102 WORLD PHILOSOPHY (\$

 This course is an introduction to some of the great philosophical tradition in the world, both Western and non-Western.
 It compares and contrasts different cultures from Africa, Latin America, the Middle East, the Orient, Native America, and Europe, and their respective and distinctive attempts to discern meaning and order from human existence.
 Foundations of knowledge and reality, conceptions of God and the afterlife, and ethical theories are among the considered topics.
 Special distinctions between Western and non-Western philosophical methods will be emphasized.

-PHIL 148 CRITICAL THINKING
+PHIL 148 CRITICAL THINKING MOTPANISER

+3 credits, 3 hours, (Lecture 3 HOURS.)
 An introduction to the theory and practice of logical analysis.
 Special emphasis is placed upon the logical appraisal of everyday arguments, increasing critical evaluation of sources, and recognizing subtle and not-so-subtle bias.
-The end will be that students increase their powers of rational thought, including general principles and specific cases.
+The end will be that students increase their powers of rational thought, including the application of general principles and specific cases.
+This course is recommended for all general education students.
+(MOTR PHIL 101)

-MOTR: PHIL

-PHIL 200 LOGIC OUARANTEED
+PHIL 200 LOGIC MOTRANSER

+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
 An introduction to the art of rational thinking as applied to the critical evaluation of information, the construction and evaluation of deductive and inductive arguments, the resolution of practical and intellectual problems, and the persuasive defense of ideas.

-MOTR: PHIL 101
+(MOTR PHIL 101)